 On the dashboard, you'll see a "Find My Coach" button that will take you to a survey.
 The questions you answer in the survey will help Exec suggest coaches who match your needs.
 Don't forget to provide ratings and reviews for your sessions to ensure continuous improvement.

 An intro session is your opportunity to get to know a coach and ensure that the fit is right before you commit to working together.
 While it's worth taking the selection process seriously, you should also keep in mind that you can book multiple intro sessions, if you'd like.

-Getting coached is not a passive activity.
-It's important that you show up to your first session with the right state of mind.
 While your coach will help guide you, here are some good ways to prepare for your intro session.

 Set clear goals.
 Before your session, spend some time writing down your near-term goals.
 Do you want to get promoted, become a more confident presenter, or learn best practices for managing a team?
 Sharing these goals with your coach will help the two of you focus on what's important.